afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/new_issue_list_in_communication.md

 2) --not-resolved
-whats the man why the realtime notification not workign well again and again the issue explian bellow and resolve it professionally
+whats the man why the realtime notification not working well again and again the issue explian bellow and resolve it professionally

  In the channels list item and user_directory (dm channels for direct messages ) and in the message notification when read the messages than those notification clean but again seen/visible the same notifications  when refresh the page and than so on there should be proper implementation of this one and make sure every things should be working well without anu error